ScottChapman/WWCloudFunctions/README.md

   - `bx cf create-space WatsonWorkspace`
 - It will return a `cf` command to set your target to your new space.
 You'll just want to add `bx` to the front of it since `cf` is a subcommand of `bx`

-You can use the [Dumper](Dumper) deployment to assist in your application development.
+You can use the [Dumper](samples/Dumper) deployment to assist in your application development.
 It creates simple functions that just dump their input contents to a log.
 This is useful for understanding the events that are being published by this application.

 ## Sample applications
-- [**Echo App**](EchoApp) - Simple application which listens for a message that matches a specific pattern, and replies with a response.
-- [**Echo Action**](EchoAction) - An example application which listens to action selected events, and generates a set of sample cards.
+- [**Echo Action**](samples/EchoAction) - An example application which listens to action selected events, and generates a set of sample cards.

 ## Deployment
 You can deploy this code using a number of different methods.
 I've provided instructions for the following:
 - [**Using the CLI**](#basic-webhook-and-event-topic-deployment) - you can use this to gail familiarity with IBM Cloud Functions and the CLI itself.
 - [**Using wskdeploy**](#wskdeploy-deployment) - You can also use `wskdeploy` to get simple single command (almost!) deployment.

 ### Basic Webhook and Event Topic Deployment
+The code for the template is located [here](runtimes/nodejs).
 To create a very basic application, one that will simple recieve events from Watson Workspace and make them available to IBM Cloud Functions via a trigger follow these steps:
 - Create your application in [Watson Workspace Developer](https://developer.watsonwork.ibm.com/apps)> Be sure to copy your Application ID and Application Secret.
 - Edit the the PackageParameters.json file with your app's values.
 For now just put in your Application ID and Secret; we'll add to it later with the Webhook Secret.
 - Next you'll want to create the package for the Watson Workspace actions along with parameters for your Watson Workspace App information